Welcome to my how to make money blogging for beginners guide.

 Advertising is a popular income stream and many bloggers use it to make money.

-However, it doesn’t have as much potential to make a blogger money as the other income streams because it requires a ton of traffic to generate anything significant.
+However, it doesn’t have as much potential to make blogger money as the other income streams because it requires a ton of traffic to generate anything significant.

 It’s my least favorite blog monetization method until one of my blogs starts to generate a ton of traffic.